RandomProgrammerGuy/HedgeHog/README.md

 Current Version: 0.0.0 INDEV-INCOMPLETE

+# Important Notice

+HedgeHog can make bad financial decisions.
+I advise all users to keep a track of the investments the program chooses and to research the stocks independently, being ready to intervene if the program makes a mistake.
+By using HedgeHog, the user agrees to assume all responsibility in case of financial loss or damages resulting directly or indirectly from the program's use.

 # What is HedgeHog?
 HedgeHog is an open-source, mid-to-long-term-focused stock portfolio manager.
 HedgeHog's investment model is based on fundamental analysis and market sentiment.
 For each stock, HedgeHog analyses the company's financial filings and calculates numerous ratios :